fitsaleem/solidity-course/README.md

  Online integrated development environments like Remix provide a convenient way to write, compile, and deploy smart contracts without having to install anything on your machine.

+ remix ide develop in javaScript its open source used for develop , deploy ,testing, debuging and administor smart contracts thse all are the features of remix ide

 **Hardhat or Truffle:**

  These development frameworks have built-in Solidity compilers and provide a more streamlined process for compiling and deploying contracts, especially for larger projects.